How to Spend 72 Hours in Split: Best Things to Do and Eat

 Indigo Inn Rooms

-This small family-owned B&B is literally a 5-minute walk away from the ferry terminal and the bus station.
-A fun fact from the owner is that the building originally used to house the Slobodna Dalmacija (Free Dalmacija) newspaper, which was first printed in June 1943!
-Whether you want to explore the Old Town or venture out to one of the Croatian islands, you’re in the perfect starting point.
-There’s also a bakery right downstairs, as well as a supermarket nearby, so you can save some money on breakfast.
+This small, family-run B&B is just a 5-minute walk from both the ferry terminal and the main bus station.
+Fun fact from the owner: the building used to house the Slobodna Dalmacija (Free Dalmatia) newspaper, which first went to print in 1943.
+Whether you’re heading into the Old Town or hopping on a ferry to one of the nearby islands, it’s the perfect base.

 Double bed at Indigo Inn Rooms in Split, Croatia